-Did you know that the people you surround yourself with are reflections of certain parts of yourself (ironically they are usually the parts you don’t quite like).
+I am sure you have heard, at least once in your life, that the people you surround yourself with are actually reflections of certain parts of yourself (ironically, they are usually the parts you don’t quite like and that need changing).

 These people are your “mirror“.

 Quite simply, we attract what we are (or ourselves).
 Crazy concept right?
 Not really, it’s actually quite logical.
 Once I adopted it and understood it, I knew it was truth.

 Have you ever noticed something irritating or infuriating about someone…it could be your child, your friend or even your beloved spouse?

 I am sure you are shaking your head yes.
 Truth is, you most likely see something in them that you don’t like about yourself.
 They have a quality that you recognize and focus on that is something you wish to change about you.